wodby/docs/apps/logs.md

 ## 1. Dashboard: Logs Streaming

-Go to `Instance > Logs`, choose a service (container) and click Stream.
+Go to `Application > Logs`, choose a service (container) and click Stream.
 Last N log messages will be fetched, plus all new messages will be shown in real-time.

 ![](_images/logs-streaming.png)